 In September 2019, Evergy issued \$800.0 million of 2.90% Senior Notes maturing in 2029 and paid \$69.8 million to settle an interest rate swap agreement with a notional amount of \$500.0 million that was designated as a cash flow hedge of interest payments on the debt issuance.
-The \$69.8 million pre-tax loss was recorded in accumulated other comprehensive loss on Evergy's consolidated balance sheet and is being reclassified to interest expense over the ten-year term of the debt.
-For 2020, \$7.0 million and \$(4.0) million were reclassified from accumulated other comprehensive loss to interest expense and income tax expense, respectively, on Evergy's consolidated statements of comprehensive income.
-For 2019, \$2.0 million and \$(0.5) million were reclassified from accumulated other comprehensive loss to interest expense and income tax expense, respectively, on Evergy's consolidated statements of comprehensive income.
-As of December 31, 2020, Evergy expects to amortize \$5.4 million to earnings from accumulated other comprehensive loss over the next twelve months.
+The \$69.8 million pre-tax loss was recorded in accumulated other comprehensive loss on Evergy's consolidated balance sheet and is being reclassified into interest expense over the ten-year term of the debt.
+For 2021, 2020 and 2019, \$7.0 million, \$7.0 million and \$2.0 million, respectively, were reclassified from accumulated other comprehensive loss to interest expense on Evergy's consolidated statements of comprehensive income.
+For 2021, 2020 and 2019, \$(1.5) million, \$(4.0) million and \$(0.5) million, respectively, were reclassified from accumulated other comprehensive loss to income tax expense on Evergy's consolidated statements of comprehensive income.
+As of December 31, 2021, Evergy expects to amortize \$5.4 million to earnings from accumulated other comprehensive loss over the next twelve months.